 - The Glass Mermaid

-- The Devil Wears Prada actually falls under this plot, the heroine enters a new world (her new job at the magazine) finds her normal behavior patterns won't work there, adapts, but discovers that the job is making her a bad person and quits.
+- The Devil Wears Prada actually falls under this plot; the heroine enters a new world (her new job at the magazine), finds her normal behavior patterns won't work there, and adapts, but discovers that the job is making her a bad person and quits.

 - The Phantom Tollbooth